 I go to my daughter’s side and the doctor comes in and explains that since he was born premature, his lungs are not developed enough, he is having trouble breathing, they have to help him breathe and he has been taken to the NICU (Neonatal Intensive Care Unit).
-I won’t go in to all the different procedures our precious boy went through, too many is all I will say.
-The under developed lungs were not the only issue, he had a stroke (blood vessel bleed in the brain) from the delivery process.
+I won’t go in to all the different procedures our precious boy went through; too many is all I will say.
+The under-developed lungs were not the only issue; he also had a stroke (blood vessel bleed in the brain) from the delivery process.

-With each week that passed things improved, he grew stronger and with the help of the wonderful doctors and the NICU angels (the nurses).
+With each week that passed, things improved; he grew stronger with the help of the wonderful doctors and the NICU angels (the nurses).
 After 3 weeks in the NICU, he was able to breathe on his own and strong enough to come home.

 One day my daughter put him down for a nap.
-He had learned how to walk and he was getting better and better at balancing himself even with the weakness on the one side of his body, he was walking none the less.
-Then it happened —- He awoke from his nap and let out a blood curling scream.
+He had learned how to walk and he was getting better and better at balancing himself.
+Even with the weakness on the one side of his body, he was walking none the less.
+Then it happened —- He awoke from his nap and let out a blood curdling scream.
 My daughter ran to him.
 It was not clear what the problem was.
 Had he stood up in the crib and fell and bumped his head or did he have a bad dream?

-When she picked him up he let out the blood curing scream again each time she touched his hip.
+When she picked him up, he let out the blood curdling scream again each time she touched his hip.
 No redness, no cuts or scratches, no bruises, but there was something very, very wrong.
 After some testing, it was discovered that he had JRA (Juvenile Rheumatoid Arthritis).

 He is a tough little guy.
 Is it because of the hard start he had at birth?
 Is it because he was poked over and over in the NICU?
 Did he develop a high pain tolerance in that NICU?

-We will never know but what we see is a fighter.
+We will never know, but what we see is a fighter.
 He refuses to let the pain keep him down.
 He will fight through the pain to be able to do what he wants to do.
-When he has a pain flair, he lets his parents know and they do what they need to do to ease the pain.
+When he has a pain flare, he lets his parents know and they do what they need to do to ease the pain.
 It is usually a trip to the doctor’s office or emergency room for medication that helps bring down the swelling and to ease the pain.
-Once the pain starts to ease off, he is up on his feet and moving again, he may have to go slower than normal but he doesn’t stay down for long.
+Once the pain starts to ease off, he is up on his feet and moving again; he may have to go slower than normal, but he doesn’t stay down for long.

 I try to use his pain experiences to ask him questions that I can use to help him understand the difference in our pain.
 One question I asked was: Could you tell me what your pain feels like when it is bad?
-He answered that question by saying, “it is like a really bad stomach ache but it is in my leg not my stomach”.
-He relates his pain to what he knows about like, a bad stomach ache, a cut or scratch when he falls down when playing or a big toe bumped on the corner of the bed.
+He answered that question by saying, “it is like a really bad stomach ache, but it is in my leg not my stomach.”
+He relates his pain to what he knows about, like a bad stomach ache, a cut or scratch when he falls down when playing or a big toe bumped on the corner of the bed.
 I try to explain my pain to him in terms he understands.
-I relate my back pain to what it feels like after laying on the new hardwood floor at his house and watching television.
+I relate my back pain to what it feels like after lying on the new hardwood floor at his house and watching television.
 Why?
 This relates to a comment he made after he had been lying on that floor: “It’s too hard to lay on it since we don’t have carpet anymore.
-I don’t like to lay on the floor now because it hurts”.
+I don’t like to lay on the floor now because it hurts.”

-When he saw my feet were swollen one time and cleverly compared it to the time he fell down, hit his head and a bump appeared on his head.
+One time when he saw my feet were swollen, he cleverly compared it to the time he fell down, hit his head and a bump appeared on his head.
 He told me to be sure not to go to sleep for 220 hours because that is what the doctor told him when his bump swelled on his head.
-(It is cute when kids try to relate time in hours).
+(It is cute when kids try to relate time in hours.)